 - School of Media and Public Affairs

 805 21st Street, NW

 - [email protected]

-Journalist and senior news, business and administrative management executive with 40 years' multicultural experiences internationally in a wide range of disciplines including serving as editor-in-charge of major news bureaus, ensuring well-written copy; recruiting and supervising staff; coordinating news coverage in regions worldwide; initiating visionary changes in editorial product through the development of new beats to broaden the scope of traditional news agency coverage.
-Chairman of the International Correspondents' Committee at the National Press Club since 2005, Secretary on the Board of Governors of the National Press Club in 2009 and 2010, Treasurer in 2011 and 2012, Vice President in 2013 and a member of the World Affairs Council in Washington DC since 2004.
+Myron Belkind is a journalist and senior news, business and administrative management executive with 40 years of multicultural experiences internationally in a wide range of disciplines including serving as editor-in-charge of major news bureaus, ensuring well-written copy, recruiting and supervising staff, coordinating news coverage in regions worldwide and initiating visionary changes in editorial product through the development of new beats to broaden the scope of traditional news agency coverage.
+He served as chairman of the International Correspondents' Committee at the National Press Club from 2005 to 2013, secretary on the Board of Governors of the National Press Club in 2009 and 2010, treasurer in 2011 and 2012, vice president in 2013 and president in 2014.